Review and road test of the BMW X1 xDrive 20d

 Cost of Ownership

-Time for some detail on this car's class-leading returns.
-If you're looking at the 190bhp xDrive 20d derivative we're trying here, then you can expect 57.6mpg and 128g/km.
-Or, to put it another way, you can expect to be able to go around five miles further on every gallon that you would in a directly comparable Audi Q3.
-Plus there's almost no efficiency downside if you want to opt for the extra power of the pokier 231bhp xDrive 25d X1 variant, this automatic-only model managing 56.5mpg and 132g/km.
+If you're looking at the 190hp xDrive 20d derivative, then you can expect up to 50.4mpg on the WLTP combined cycle and up to 123g/km of NEDC-rated CO2.
+Or, to put it another way, you can expect to be able to go around ten miles further on every gallon that you would in a directly comparable Audi Q3 40 TDI and put out 23g/km less CO2.

 BMW X1 xDrive 20d review by Jonathan Crouch